thales-markets/thales-improvement-proposals/TIPs/TIP-60.md

     - `resolveGameManually` - resolving of a game based on game id and outcome, only whitelisted address can call this function
     - `cancelGameManually` - the cancellation of a game based on game id and outcome, only whitelisted address can call this function
     - `cancelMarketManually` - the cancellation of a game based on market id and outcome, only whitelisted address can call this function
+    - `pauseOrUnpauseMarketManualy` - the pause/unpause of a game based on market id and flag, only whitelisted address can call this function
+    - `pauseOrUnpauseGameManualy` - the pause/unpause of a game based on game id  and flag, only whitelisted address can call this function
     - `getNormalizedOdds` - a function that does a calculation based on moneyline odds to transfer them into normalized odds to a 100%
+    - `removeFromResolvedQueue` - a function that which removes game from resolved queue
+    - `removeFromCreatedQueue` - a function that which removes game from created queue
+    - `removeFromUnprocessedGamesArray` - a function that which removes game unprocessed array

     Owner functions: